Y0Coss/docs-fork/pages/web_cloud/domains/faq_domain_dns/guide.en-gb.md

 /// details | I received an email about validating the information associated with my domain name's registrant.
 What should I do?

-First, if you have doubts about the legitimacy of the received email, consult our guide « [Beware of scams – recognising fraudulent email and phishing](/pages/account_and_service_management/account_information/phishing_care) ».
+First, if you have doubts about the legitimacy of the received email, consult our guide "[Beware of scams – recognising fraudulent email and phishing](/pages/account_and_service_management/account_information/phishing_care)".

 According to a directive from the **I**nternet **C**orporation for **A**ssigned **N**ames and **N**umbers (**ICANN**) dated 01/09/2014, domain name registrars (e.g., OVHcloud) are required to verify the validity of the contact details of domain name registrants/owners.
 OVHcloud then sends an email to the registrant/owner of the domain name registered at the contact email address declared with OVHcloud.